embEDUx/documentation/src/usage/rootfs.md

 # RootFS Specification
-The RootFS will be assembled from a **Gentoo**-stage3 archive on the buildserver.
+***work in progress (TODO)***

  This page will guide you through the steps of providing your own RootFS-specification to the buildserver.

 ## Prerequisites
 Please review [the common usage prerequisites](usage.md#Prerequisites), which